 This western Ireland city has long been famous for the warmth of its hospitality and this is abundantly true of the Galway Races.
 The gates open about two and a half hours before the first race and the atmosphere is immediately welcoming.
 The food and drink outlets of the course help in this aspect – there is a wealth of choice for race goers from places such as Racers Fast Food Restaurant to the Guinness and Oyster Bar and the Hot Beef Hut.
 There are also two Champagne Tents and numerous other restaurants serving everything from full meals to quick snacks.
 The picturesque Mayor’s Garden area has some delightful picnic spots.
 For those searching for the ultimate racing experience, the Plate Hospitality Suite and the Hurdle Hospitality Suite – both in the Killanin Stand – offer fabulous views across the course amid luxurious surroundings.

-Ticket information for the Galway Race Festival, at the end of every July, can be found at the official web site at www.galwayraces.com .
+Ticket information for the Galway Race Festival, at the end of every July, can be found on their official website.

 The racecourse at Galway is only 3 kilometres from Galway Airport and many visitors arrive directly by plane.
 The airports at Knock and Shannon are respectively only two and one and a half hours away by road but the road journey from Dublin is nearer to three hours.

 With so many visitors to the Festival it’s no surprise that most of the hotels in Galway itself book up well in advance of the meeting.
 Many frequent visitors reserve their accommodation for the following year when they leave after the races so be sure to plan ahead with regard to finding somewhere to stay.
 There are, additionally, two highly recommended hostels in Galway – Barnacles and Sleepzone; the former right in the centre of the city close to the action.